gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 6. Cattle
 7. Rubber

-In addition to that, the regulation also affects products "...that contain, have been fed with or have been made using [the above mentioned] relevant commodities" (EU 2023, § 2.2).
-Annex I of the regulation lists concrete examples.
+The regulation also affects all products explicitly listed in Annex I "...that contain, have been fed with or have been made using [the above mentioned] relevant commodities" (EU 2023, § 2.2).

 Therefore, if a company, for instance,  imports cocoa butter, fat or oil into the EU, it must comply with this regulation.

 ### Affected parties